 Joint Tenancy VS Tenants in Common when it comes to Probate

-Protecting your partner’s interest in preparation for when your gone is obviously a high priority and with expensive care fees becoming more and more of a drain on savings, many couples are now opting to change their properties ownership from Joint tenancy to tenants in common but how does this effect the distribution of your estate?
+Protecting your partner’s interest in preparation for when you’re gone is a high priority.
+With expensive care fees becoming more and more of a drain on savings, many couples are now looking into ways to protect their assets.
+It’s becoming increasingly common for couples to change the way in which they own property.
+One way to do this is by changing the type of ownership from Joint tenancy to tenants in common.
+This can help to protect their assets in the future but how does this affect the distribution of your estate?

-Joint tenancy is the most common way for partners to own a property.
+Joint tenancy is the most common way for partners and married couples to own a property.
 Joint tenants share equal ownership of the property and have the equal, undivided right to keep or dispose of the property.
 Joint Tenancy also creates a Right of Survivorship.
-The joint tenants all enjoy the same rights until one of them dies.
-Under the right of survivorship, the death of one joint tenant automatically transfers the remainder of the property to the survivor, and then they will own the entire estate.
-It is important to call the HM land registry to inform them of the change, this way they have a current record of the properties ownership.
-It also means one less thing for your executor to deal with once you have passed.
-Due to the Right of survivorship, a property owned as joint will not have to go through probate if there is a surviving owner.
+The joint tenants all enjoy the same rights until one owner dies.
+Under the right of survivorship, when one joint owner passes away their share of the property is automatically inherited by the surviving owner, making them the sole owner of the property.
+It is important to inform the HM land registry of the death so that they have a current record of the properties ownership.
+Due to the Right of survivorship, a property registered as this type of joint ownership will not have to go through probate as long as there is a surviving owner left to inherit.

 Tenants in Common

-A tenant in common is when two or more people own a percentage of a property and the percentage of the property is what is counted as part of your estate.
-This means the other owners interests in the property are not effect by another owner’s debts or liabilities.
-The most common reason we hear for this change in ownership is to protect a partner from care home fees.
-It means that the debtors cannot collect their fees from your spouse’s estate, only from yours and if your estate has been completely depleted by these fees the other owner’s interests in the property will be protected.
+A tenancy in common is when two or more people own a percentage share of a property.
+An owners percentage share of the property is what is counted as part of their estate.
+This means the one owners interest in the property is not affected by another owner’s debts or liabilities.
+Joint tenancy can be severed to become tenants in common, we see this happening more frequently in order to protect a partner from care home fees.
+It means that the debtors cannot collect their fees from a partners estate, only from the person who held the debt.
+This means that if one estate has been completely depleted by these fees the other owner’s interests in the property will be protected.

-In these cases it is easy to see why someone would change the way they own a property.
-However you should consider how this change can affect the administration of your estate when you pass away.
+In these cases, it is easy to see why someone would change the way they own a property.
+However, you should consider how this change can affect the administration of your estate when you pass away.
 When a property is owned as tenants in common there is no survivorship clause, this means you can pass your percentage of the property to whomever you choose in your will.
-However whether you choose to leave it to your spouse or someone else in both cases the property will need probate in order to pass your share onto your chosen beneficiary.
-This is because your share of the property is a significant asset in your sole name.
+Depending on who you are leaving your property to will dictate whether a grant will be needed.
+If you are leaving your share to the surviving owner a grant may not be required.
+If you are leaving your share of the property to someone else a grant will need to be obtained.